reflectoring/reflectoring.github.io/_posts/2017-12-05-consumer-driven-contracts-with-angular-and-pact.md

 # The API Consumer: UserService

 The API we want to create a contract for is an API to create a user resource.
-The consumer of this API is an Angular service called `UserService`:
+The consumer of this API is an Angular service called `UserService` living in the file `user.service.ts`:

 ```typescript
 @Injectable()